 - 2.1.
-Hitchin Boys' School believes that, in order to facilitate teaching and learning, good behaviour must be demonstrated in all aspects of school life. - 2.2.
-The school acknowledges that behaviour can sometimes be the result of educational, mental health, other needs or vulnerabilities, and will address these needs via an individualised, graduated response. - 2.3.
+At Hitchin Boy's School(HBS), high standards of behaviour are expected and are commonplace.
+We believe that high quality teaching and learning takes place in an environment that is stimulating and exciting yet maintains order and sets clear boundaries. - 2.2.
+All members of the School have a significant role to play in making HBS a safe, happy and positive place to be.
+It is recognised that the School is a diverse community with a variety of needs.
+Compassion and kindness to others are important values that we expect to be a normal part of our daily life so that all members of the School community feel included and valued.
+All pupils are encouraged to recognise the intrinsic value of each individual and the need for respect and tolerance at all times. - 2.3.
+The school acknowledges that poor behaviour can sometimes be the result of educational, mental health, other needs or vulnerabilities, and will address these needs via an individualised, graduated response. - 2.4.
 The school is committed to: - Promoting desired behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Praising and rewarding good behaviour. - Challenging and disciplining misbehaviour. - Providing a safe environment, free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents. - Developing positive relationships with students to enable early intervention. - A shared approach which involves students in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all students can achieve.

 2.4 Our overall approach is to help students to improve their own behaviour and the process does not end with a consequence.
 Students will be supported to reflect on the impact of their behaviour by examining areas such as what anti-social behaviours might they have exhibited.
 How can they adopt more pro-social behaviours.
 What were their conscious and subconscious behaviours before, during and after any incident.
 Students will be encouraged to take responsibility and ownership of their behaviour.
-One rule actually overrides all others and is absolute - Students must accept the authority of every member of staff and follow, without question, any instruction given to them unless they honestly believe that to do so would put theirs or someone else's safety at risk.
+The Behaviour Policy is underpinned by and can be summarised in a single sentence- Students must accept the authority of every member of staff and follow, without question, any instruction given to them unless they honestly believe that to do so would put theirs or someone else's safety at risk.